MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/confirm-proforma-invoice.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

 After a proforma invoice is confirmed, the status of the project invoice updates to **Confirmed**.
 When an invoice is confirmed, it becomes read-only.
-Going forward, the invoice can only be corrected, in case of any customer-initiated corrections or credits, or marked as paid.
+Going forward, the invoice can only be corrected if there are any customer-initiated corrections or credits, or when it's marked as paid.

 The following table lists the actuals created by the system.
 These actuals are created when certain operations are performed on the draft project invoice before it is confirmed.